DevashishPrasad/100_Days_of_ML_Code/log.md

 ### (16th July 2018 IST 22:50)
 ***Today's progress*** : An alternative for gradient descent<br>
 ***Thoughts*** : Today I continued watching Andrew NG.
 I learnt about the normal equation used to minimizde the weights or the theta in the hypothesis equation of linear regression.
 The equation is **t = (XT * X)^-1 * XT * y (where XT = X Transpose)**.
 This equation has some pros and some cons.
 Advntages of this equation are <br>1) It does not require any learning rate<br>2) It does not require iterations.<br> Disadvantages of this equation are - <br> 1) It is unsuitable for large dataset<br>2) It fails when XT * X is non-invertible<br>I also learnt about a new language recommended by Andrew NG for machine learning "Octave".
 I installed Octave on my computer and performed basic opertaions such as Arithmetic operations, Using Matrices and Vectors, initializing matrices and vectors using inbuilt functions.<br>

+## Day 6
+### (16th July 2018 IST 22:50)
+***Today's progress*** : An alternative for gradient descent<br>
+***Thoughts*** : Today I continued watching Andrew NG.
+I learnt about the normal equation used to minimizde the weights or the theta in the hypothesis equation of linear regression.
+The equation is **t = (XT * X)^-1 * XT * y (where XT = X Transpose)**.
+This equation has some pros and some cons.
+Advntages of this equation are <br>1) It does not require any learning rate<br>2) It does not require iterations.<br> Disadvantages of this equation are - <br> 1) It is unsuitable for large dataset<br>2) It fails when XT * X is non-invertible<br>I also learnt about a new language recommended by Andrew NG for machine learning "Octave".
+I installed Octave on my computer and performed basic opertaions such as Arithmetic operations, Using Matrices and Vectors, initializing matrices and vectors using inbuilt functions.<br>

+## Day 7
+### (17th July 2018 IST 22:23)
+***Today's progress*** : Octave, logistic regression and reinforcement learning<br>
+***Thoughts*** : Today I continued watching Andrew NG.
+I have now finished watching 32 videos.
+I learnt about the octave language for ML.
+I learnt how to move data around like sizing, loading, saving and clearing data.
+I also learnt about slicing arrays and matrics in octave like we do in Numpy.
+Computing data is easier in octave.
+We can use functions like - abs(), max(), log(), exp(), sum(), floor(), ceil(), pinv() etc. We can also plot data in octave using some functions like - plot(), xlabel(), ylabel(), figure(), subplot() and axis().
+I feel like octave is a bit complex and I am more familiar with Python.
+So from now onwards I am convinced that python is the best language for machine learning.
+Numpy is a great library for performing linear algebra calculations and Matplotlib is great for  visualizing data.
+So I am done with Octave.<br>
+About Logistic regression I have an introductory knowlege.
+I learnt that this algorithm is used for classification.
+Andrew also proves that classification is possible using linear regression but it will fail often.
+So, best algorithm for classificatio is Logistic regression.
+Classification is chosen or practiced when we have data with y = 1 or 0.
+This can be Yes or No, True or False, Red or Blue and what not.
+We can also use Logistic regression for multi class classification where y can be {0 or 1 or 2 or ... n}.
+It is again, a type of supervised learning.
+Reinforcement Learning is a type of supervised learning with unlabelled dataset.
+It has 5 elements -
+1) Actor
+2) Environment
+3) Reward
+4) State
+5) Action
+Letz take an example of a self driving car.
+Here, Car is the actor and Road is environment.
+Whether the car is moving or still describes the state of the car.
+When depending on the state and environment car does an action i.e. if there is green light on the signal car moves, then this is known as action.
+Based on action of the car(actor) we give it a reward.
+A reward can be positive or negative.
+For eg. if car moves when light is red is a false action so it gets a negative reward and car moves when light is green is a positive reward.